MDragonCCI/campaign-delivery-web-app-dev/README.md

 ### 3.1 Prerequisites

 - Python 3.9 should be installed.
 - Ensure you have the necessary permissions within broadsign direct in order to effectively access the information.

 ### 3.2 Installation Steps

-1. Clone the Campaign Extractor repository from [GitHub Repo URL].
+1. Clone the Campaign Extractor repository from [https://github.com/MDragonCCI/campaign-delivery-web-app-dev].
 2. Navigate to the extracted directory.
 3. Create a virtual environment (recommended) using `python3 -m venv venv` and activate it.
 4. Install required packages using `pip install -r requirements.txt`.